Matthew Polk

 In the absence of strong voices from the museum community we are permitting the creation of a world with less transparency leading to more cultural property abuses, millions of refugee objects and enormous risks for museum staff, trustees and collectors.
 We are in real danger of permanently damaging the ability of the museum system to serve the public and eliminating the opportunity for our society to view, understand and appreciate the World’s many diverse cultural and artistic traditions.

 The debate over appropriate cultural property policy has always been politically and emotionally charged.
 Now, however, fear of terrorism has replaced genuine concern for preservation as the central focus of regulation.
-Inflated claims about the magnitude of the illicit trade in antiquities and its role in money laundering and financing terrorism42434445 have prompted calls for stricter regulation and more resources for enforcement.
+Inflated claims about the magnitude of the illicit trade in antiquities and its role in money laundering and financing terrorism have prompted calls for stricter regulation and more resources for enforcement.
 Initial, headline grabbing, estimates of $7 Billion in ISIS’ revenue from antiquities were quickly discredited and have been steadily reduced.
-The most recent studies suggest it may be no more than a few hundred thousand dollars, largely confined to ISIS controlled territory.46 But, like fake news, the initial number has been repeated so often that it is not only accepted as fact, it is still being used, as it was recently by the European Commission, to justify draconian restrictions on the trade and ownership of cultural property.47
+The most recent studies suggest it may be no more than a few hundred thousand dollars, largely confined to ISIS controlled territory.

 It is a shocking but real possibility that US citizens and institutions could suddenly find themselves subject to thousands of foreign laws not even available in English which could be applied retroactively at the whim of government officials as may also be the case in the EU.